-Shingles is a viral infection Overview of Viral Infections A virus is a tiny living organism.
-Viruses are so small they can be seen only with the most powerful microscopes.
-That's why they're called microorganisms (micro means very small).
-Other common... read more that causes a painful rash of fluid-filled blisters.
+Shingles is a viral infection Overview of Viral Infections A virus is a microorganism, a tiny living organism.
+Other common microorganisms include bacteria.
+Viruses are much smaller than bacteria and can be seen only with the most powerful microscopes... read more that causes a painful rash of fluid-filled blisters.

 If the chickenpox virus becomes active, it travels to your skin where it causes painful sores